Localized Chiral Magnetic Effect in equilibrium QCD: Lattice implementations and valence approximation

 In this appendix, we examine the valence and sea contributions to the impact of the magnetic field in the CME and introduce the valence approximation.
 Moreover, we specify the details of our implementation of the CME correlators introduced in the main text.

-In the expectation value of any fermionic operator $A$ with respect to~\eqref{eq:partfunc}, the dependence on the magnetic field enters in two distinct ways: in the operator (valence contribution) and in the fermion determinant (sea contribution),
+In the expectation value of any fermionic operator $A$ with respect to the rooted staggered partition function, the dependence on the magnetic field enters in two distinct ways: in the operator (valence contribution) and in the fermion determinant (sea contribution),

 The $B$ dependence in the operator appears via quark propagators $M_f^{-1}(B)$.
 Thus, in a perturbative language, the valence effect arises due to the coupling of the magnetic field to the valence quark propagator, while the sea effect is due to the coupling to virtual quark loops.
 More specifically, the valence contribution reads